Configure a Site Recovery Manager Environment for vVol-based Storage Discovery

-Once complete, verify the configuration of both vCenters.
-Each vCenter should have two VASA providers configured (two from each local FlashArray) and a respective vVol datastore for that FlashArray mounted and online.
+Once the pre-requisites are complete, verify the configuration of both vCenters.
+Each vCenter should have two VASA providers configured from each local FlashArray and a respective vVol datastore for that FlashArray mounted and online.
 The vVol datastore should be mounted to any cluster that is intended for vVol-based VM placement.

-The VASA providers can be registered, and the vVol datastore can be mounted in a variety of ways, the most common options are:
+The VASA providers can be registered and the vVol datastore can be mounted in a variety of ways, but the most common options are:

 - The FlashArray Plugin for the vSphere Client

 For details on all of these methods, refer to the the vVol user guide.

 For the purposes of this article, the FlashArray Plugin for the vSphere Client will be used.

 In this environment, there are two vCenters, vCenter-01 and vCenter-02.
 A FlashArray called flasharray-m50-1 is local to vCenter-01 and a FlashArray called flasharray-m50-2 is local to vCenter-02.

 The VASA providers for flasharray-m50-1 need to be registered for vCenter-01, and the two VASA providers for flasharray-m50-2 should be registered with vCenter-02.